RunKingProgram/HiRRM/README.md

 ## 1. Getting started
 ####	Downloading HiRRM
-HiRRM can be downloaded https://github.com/YuxinSong-prog/HiRRM.
+HiRRM can be downloaded https://github.com/RunKingProgram/HiRRM.
 It can be installed as a regular R package.
 ####	Installing HiRRM
 HiRRM links to R packages Rcpp, RcppArmadillo, RcppEigen, snow, parallel,data.table, nlme and BEDMatrix.
 These dependencies should be installed before installing HiRRM.
 In addition, **HiRRM requires Hi_RRM file (downloaded from https://github.com/YuxinSong-prog/HiRRM) under your working directory**.
 Here is an example for installing HiRRM and all its dependencies in an R session(assuming none of the R packages other than the default has been installed):
 ```
 install.packages( c( "Rcpp", "RcppArmadillo", "RcppEigen", "snow", "parallel", "data.table", "nlme" , "BEDMatrix" ), repos = "https://cran.r-project.org/" )
-system( “R CMD install HiRRM_1.0.tgz” )
+system( “R CMD install HiRRM” )
 ```
 ## 2. Main functions
 The current version of HiRRM includes two main functions: